jpellman/wiki.libjpel.so/Storage-And-File-Systems.rst

 `Diagnose and correct file permission problems`_

+`Create and configure LUKS-encrypted partition and logical volumes (no longer on exam, but still useful)`_

 -------------------------

  RHCSA_ CategoryCategory_

 .. ############################################################################

-.. _Create, mount, unmount, and use vfat, ext4, and xfs file systems: ../FileSystems
+.. _Create, mount, unmount, and use vfat, ext4, and xfs file systems: ../RHCSA_FileSystems

-.. _Mount and unmount CIFS and NFS network file systems: ../NetworkFileSystems
+.. _Mount and unmount CIFS and NFS network file systems: ../RHCSA_NetworkFileSystems

-.. _Extend existing logical volumes: ../ExtendingLogicalVolumes
+.. _Extend existing logical volumes: ../RHCSA_ExtendingLogicalVolumes

-.. _Create and configure set-GID directories for collaboration: ../SetGID
+.. _Create and configure set-GID directories for collaboration: ../RHCSA_SetGID

-.. _Create and manage Access Control Lists (ACLs): ../AccessControlLists
+.. _Create and manage Access Control Lists (ACLs): ../RHCSA_AccessControlLists

-.. _Diagnose and correct file permission problems: ../FilePermissionsTroubleshooting
+.. _Diagnose and correct file permission problems: ../RHCSA_FilePermissionsTroubleshooting

+.. _Create and configure LUKS-encrypted partition and logical volumes (no longer on exam, but still useful): ../RHCSA_LUKS

 .. _RHCSA: ../RHCSA